w3f/polkadot-wiki/docs/learn/learn-proxies.md

 ### Governance Proxy

-The **Governance** type will allow proxies to make transactions related to governance (i.e., from the Democracy, Council, Technical Committee, Phragmen Election, Treasury, Bounties, Tips, Utility and Child Bounties pallets).
+The **Governance** type will allow proxies to make transactions related to governance (i.e., from the Democracy, Phragmen Election, Treasury, Bounties, Tips, Utility and Child Bounties pallets).

 :::note Explainers on governance proxies